paulosuzart/fgamanager/README.md

 ## High tuple volume
 `fgamanger` was used with more than 1.3Mi tuples with no hiccups.
 This is possible employing [tview's virtual tables](https://github.com/rivo/tview/wiki/VirtualTable).

+## Multiple stores
+At the moment the easiest way to connect to multiple stores is by running `fgamanger` in different folders in order to create a separate sqlite database for each store.
+In the future it will be possible to specify full database path.